JoseMachado-CE/BlasT/README.md

 ### [Tablet Wireframe](wireframes/tablet_WF1-MS1.pdf)

 The tablet wireframe has changed a little bit.
 The schedule panels will be displayed in vertical.
-The iphone wireframe has changed only the contact button which got a bit smaller.
+The iphone wireframe and the desktop wireframe have changed only the contact button which got a bit smaller.
+The footer content has changed on all wireframes.
+Now it only says BlasT@Jose.

 ## Features
 ### 1. Existing Features